Find the Right Products

 Optimizing Wearable Form Factor

 Wearables require small form factor components.
-The RS9116 offers the smallest form factor pre-certified Wi-Fi module (4.63 x 7.90 mm) in the industry, while for pure Bluetooth applications, the extremely small ultra-low-power pre-certified Wi-Fi module (4.63 x 7.90 mm).
-It’s ideal for sleek designs while enabling a quick time to market and reduced development costs compared to SoCs through pre-certified RF and integrated antenna.
-For Bluetooth LE, BG27 in CSP, with dimensions of 2.3 x 2.6 mm, gives you the flexibility to design extremely small, appealing wearable devices.
+For Wi-Fi, the RS9116 offers the smallest form factor pre-certified Wi-Fi module (4.63 x 7.90 mm) in the industry.
+The module is ideal for sleek designs while enabling a quick time to market and reduced development costs compared to SoCs through pre-certified RF and integrated antenna.
+For Bluetooth LE, BG27 in CSP (2.3 x 2.6 mm) or BG24 in CSP (3.1 x 3.0 mm) give you the flexibility to design extremely small, appealing wearable devices.